sebawita/KinveyChat/Tutorial/tutorial-05-reactions.md

 * resolve ambiguous input statements,
 * provide suggestions based on history,

-All of these interactions can be achieved with the help of **Reactions**, which allow you to expand the behaviour of each question step.
+All of these interactions can be achieved with the help of **Reactions**, which allow you to expand the behavior of each question step.
 Depending on the user's input, the chatbot engine might trigger one of the configured reactions.

-To add a **reaction** to a question step, you just need to add a `reactions` object with the right configuration, which instructs the chatbot on how to react to user's input.
+To add a **reaction** to a question step, you just need to add a `reactions` object with the right configuration, which instructs the chatbot on how to react to the user's input.

 ## Acknowledgments

-The most commonly used reaction, is an **acknowledgment**, which acknowledges to the user that the chatbot captured an entity value.
+The most commonly used reaction is an **acknowledgment**, which acknowledges to the user that the chatbot captured an entity value.
 This is very useful when a user provides data to the chatbot outside of the regular flow.
 For example:

 ```
 <user>: I want to rent a car in **Spain**